Causal Selection of Covariates in Regression Calibration for Mismeasured Continuous Exposure: REVIEW

-In addition to being an intuitive way of encoding investigators' subject-matter knowledge, DAGs allow us to infer counterfactual independencies\cite{HernanRobinsWhatIf,Richardson2013SWIG}.
-Importantly, we can establish the following conditional independencies (i.e. non-differential measurement error or surrogacy assumptions): (i) $Y \perp Z |X$ under DAG 1, 3, 5, 6, 7 and 8, and (ii) $Y \perp Z| X=x, V_j$ under all DAGs, where $j=1,\dots,8$.
+We can establish the following non-differential measurement error conditions (i.e. surrogacy assumptions): (i) $Y \perp Z |X$ under DAG 1, 3, 5, 6, 7 and 8, and (ii) $Y \perp Z| X, V_j$ under all DAGs, where $j=1,\dots,8$\cite{HernanRobinsWhatIf,Richardson2013SWIG}.
 We can also establish no confounding assumptions (i.e. exchangeability assumptions) (i) $Y^x \perp X$ for DAG 1, 2, 5, 6, 7 and 8 and (ii) $Y^x \perp X|V_j$ for all DAGs, where $j=1,\dots,8$\cite{Richardson2013SWIG}.

-\section{Validity and Efficiency of Regression Calibration Estimators}
+For simplicity but with no loss of generality, we consider covariates of each type in the absence of the other types.
+In realistic settings, all eight types would likely appear on the same DAG.
+We demonstrate how the proof for validity can be generalized to such complex settings via one particular example in section 1.4 of supplemental material (SM), where we assume that both $(V_{3(X-Y)}, V_{4(XZY)})$ are present.

+\section{VALIDITY AND EFFICIENCY OF REGRESSION CALIBRATION ESTIMATORS}

-\subsection{Identification of Causal Effect of Interest}
+\subsection{3.1 Identification of Causal Effect of Interest}

-We show in section 1.2 of the online supplemental material that under the following sufficient conditions: \begin{itemize} \item[C.1.0] The effect of $X$ on $Y$ is constant within levels of covariate $V$ (i.e. $\beta (V) (x-x') = E[Y^x - Y^{x^{'}}|V]$), \item[C.1.1] Exchangeability: $Y^x \perp X |V$ (i.e. no confounding for $X$'s effect on $Y$ given $V$), \item[C.1.2] Non-differential measurement error (surrogacy): $Y \perp Z| (X, V)$, and \item[C.1.3] Consistency: $Y^x, Z^x$ take observed value $Y$, $Z$ when $X=x$, \end{itemize} we can non-parametrically identify the conditional average treatment effect defined in 2.1 for all DAGs 1 through 8 as:
+We show in section 1.2 of the online SM that under the following sufficient conditions: \begin{itemize} \item[C.1.1] Exchangeability: $Y^x \perp X |V$ (i.e. no confounding for the effect of $X$ on $Y$ given $V$), \item[C.1.2] Non-differential measurement error (surrogacy): $Y \perp Z| (X, V)$, \item[C.1.3] Consistency: $Y^x$ and $Z^x$ take observed values $Y$ and $Z$ when $X=x$, and \item[C.1.4] Linearity: CATE follows the form $ E[Y^x - Y^{x^{\prime}}|V] = \beta (V) (x-x')$, where $\beta (V)$ is the constant effect associated with one unit increase in $X$ given $V$, \end{itemize} we can non-parametrically identify $\beta(V)$ and thus CATE defined in 2.1 for all DAGs 1 through 8 as: